 Compression may be specified for a single-file CDF and the CDF library can be instructed to compress a CDF as it is written to disk.
 This compression occurs transparently to the user.
-When a compressed CDF is opened, it is automatically decompressed by the CDF library.
+When a compressed CDF is opened, the CDF library automatically decompresses it.
 An application does not have to even know that a CDF is compressed.
 Any type of access is allowed on a compressed CDF.
 When a compressed CDF is closed by an application, it is automatically recompressed as it is written back to disk.